shioju/codeforces/covid-clusters/README.md

 # COVID-19 Clusters

 With the loosening of circuit breaker measures, new cases and clusters are expected to form.
 Thankfully (or unfortunately), each person is embedded with a contact tracing chip that records people they had contact with.
-With this technology in place, it is easier to simulate the clusters that could form with a few seeding infections.
+With this technology in place, you are tasked to develop a program that lists the clusters given the seeding infections.

 #### Inputs:
 The first line of the input contains an integer `n`, the number of people in the population.
-The second line of the input contains information on the seed infections, starting with an integer `m` -- the number of infected, followed by a space-separated list of `m` people who are initially infected.
+The second line of the input contains information on the seeding infections, starting with an integer `m` -- the number of seeding infections, followed by a space-separated list of `m` people who are initially infected.
-The next `n` lines contains the number of contacts each person had, and the list of people they had contact with.
+The next `n` lines contains the number of contacts each person had, along with the list of people they had contact with.

 Each person is represented uniquely by an integer from `1` to `n`.

 #### Outputs:
 Print the number of clusters and the size of each cluster

 #### Example: